5ZYSZ3K/matlab/docs/README.md

 ## TODO

-1. Create a GUI interface, with a form inside, which, on submit, will either create new pendulum class and override the old one, or simply fire `change_values` method on the pendulum object to change its inner implementation.
-For now, the preferable way is to create a new pendulum and animator object on submit, because I still haven't figured out how attributes mutation works in MATLAB.
+1. Enhance the GUI (e.g. background image, better validation)

+2. Figure out, how to get rid of this randomly occuring "all 'cdata' fields must be the same size" error while saving the video

-2. Figure out how attributes mutation works in MATLAB, and how complex objects are being passed (via reference or via value).
+3. Figure out how attributes mutation works in MATLAB, and how complex objects are being passed (via reference or via value).
 Then, find a better solution to update the pendulum object values on submit, to reduce complexicity.

 ## Notes